molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Asynchronous validators

-The signup-form features asynchronous validators for username, email and password.
+The sign-up form features asynchronous validators for username, email and password.
 They are asynchronous because they wait for a second and make an HTTP request.
 Under the hood, they are implemented using RxJS Observables.

 <aside class="margin-note">Async validation failure</aside>